benwtrent/PMCCommand/README.md

 Make sure that the full project path is used.
 The command interface for `DTE` does not like relative paths.

 ```
+PMCCommand 1.0.0

+  -n, --nugetcommand    Required.
+The NuGet package management console command
+                        to execute.

+  -p, --project         Required.
+The full path of the .csproj or .sln file in
+                        which to run the command.

+  -v, --vsversion       (Default: 14.0) The VisualStudio version for DTE
+                        interaction.

+  -d, --debug           (Default: False) Print debuging output to the console.

+  --help                Display this help screen.

+Example:
 PMCCommand.exe --nugetcommand "Update-Package Newtonsoft.Json" --project "C:\Foo\Bar\foobar.csproj"
 ```
 ### Example error output